 A suggested easy drive from your Hawker base via 111 km bitumen road to the historic old copper mining town of Blinman.

 North of Hawker approximately 4 kms is the Wonoka Creek, this creek is a drainage creek from Willow Plains and towards Cradock area.
 In January 2007 173 mm of rain fell on the Hawker area with even more recorded near Cradock.
-Click here to see some photos of Wonoka Creek in Flood and the damage afterwards.

 5 Kms from Hawker you will pass the Hawker Airport.
 The Hawker Airport is a sealed airstrip with lighting and airport building, it is used by the Royal Flying Doctor Service ( RFDS ), scenic flight tour operators and tour groups visiting the area.